 If your intranet is riddled with bugs and technical issues, even the savviest users will have a hard time getting things done.
 When bugs are left to get worse, they can become even more difficult to fix, eventually rendering the intranet unusable.
 Intranet managers should fix technical issues the moment they’re discovered, as doing so can eliminate many future headaches and prevent things from getting out of control.

-One of the largest benefits if intranet software is the marked increase in collaboration between employees.
-When staff members collaborate with each other, the amount of money, time, and energy that’s saved is remarkable.
-Intranets do make collaboration easier, but there are always things you can do to further facilitate it.
-Pairing employees together on a specific project, for example, is a great way to spark new ideas for your organization.
+One of the largest benefits of intranet software is the marked increase in collaboration and communication between employees.
+When staff members collaborate and communicate with each other, the amount of money, time, and energy that’s saved is remarkable.
+Intranets do make collaboration and communication easier, but there are always things you can do to further facilitate it.
+As part of your internal communications strategy, pairing employees together on a specific project, for example, is a great way to spark new ideas for your organization.

 Being an intranet manager is no easy task, but it’s one of the most important intranet team roles that anyone can hold within a company.
 Strive to do your best, and you’ll be met with appreciation by everyone in the organization.